michael-lin01/MKS21X-FinalProject/README.md

 Description:
 - So this game is called Aeroplane Chess, and it is a popular Chinese board game.
 - How it works is that there are up to a maximum of four players.
-However as of right now, we did not implement a feature where you can select how many players you want, so it is set at four pernamently for now.
+We implemented a feature where you can select the # of players you want (a max of 4 and a min of 2).
 - Each of the four corners of the board represents a different player and their respective color (as indicated by the colors of the letter 'P'.
 - Each 'P' represents a separate plane, with each player having a total of four planes.
 - The corners are called "hangars", because planes are at home when they are in hangars.
 - To get a plane out of a hangar, you need to roll a die, and that die must give an even number, otherwise your turn is skipped.
 - If one gets an even number, then they choose which plane in the hangar to go to what we call the "launchingTile" which is basically a tile where the plane is located before officially trekking onto the circular-ish board.
-- These launchingTiles are indicated by the lowercase letters r,g,b,and y, where r is red, g is green, b is blue, and y is yellow.
-- The uppercase R,G,B,and Y are what we refer to as planeStarts because those are the first tiles on the actual board that the plane will touch upon entering the board.
+- Once on the launchingTile, when it is your turn again, you must roll the die again to get that plane onto the board.
 - 'T' represents a tile on the board.
 Once on the board, the number of tiles you travel depends on your dieRoll.
 - Planes move clockwise around the board.
 Planes have to make a whole revolution around the track in order to go to the tiles in the middle.
 - Once in the middle, you travel towards the exact four tiles in the center and once you reach one of those, the plane that has reached the middle will be recorded as “finished”.